 Open dawn to dusk

-A large city park that offers lots of space to explore along with the Ueno Zoo, several museums and a large pond with lotus.
+Ueno Park is a large city park with lots of space to explore along with the Ueno Zoo, several museums and a large pond with lotus.

 National Museum of Western Art

-Admission 500 yen adult, 250 yen college students, free for kids and seniors
+Admission for adults, free for kids and seniors